 Let’s look at the fundamental ways in which data becomes dirty –

-The average B2B Corporation gathers data from a multitude of sources such as social media platforms, email sign-ups, subscriptions, marketing campaigns and other channels.
-When prospects and leads access to many different channels, there are very high chances of the data being duplicated, not just once, but many times over.
+The average B2B Corporation gathers data from a multitude of sources such as social media platforms, email sign-ups, subscriptions, marketing campaigns, and other channels.
+When prospects and leads access many different channels, there are very high chances of the data being duplicated, not just once, but many times over.
 The information related to a single record or lead is scattered confusingly within these duplicated records.
 It becomes highly impossible for anyone to gather all this scattered info and append it to the relating record.

 Data duplicity is the most prominent error observed within databases across the globe.
 As the availability of data collection channels has increased, data duplicity has become an even grander problem.
 Many cite it as one of the most significant challenges for B2B firms.

 The passage of time has a way of making everything decay.
 Similarly, this is the case when it comes to data.
 Data decay is the process by which data collected by an organization loses its significance and relevancy, rendering it useless.
 Within the B2B industry, this data decay usually occurs as a by-product of a continuously moving, evolving, and dynamic human life.
 Right from job changes, retirements, promotions, hiring, firing, merged companies, and other such events, every new change makes your data irrelevant and old.
 The rate at which data decays is steadily increasing, given the increasingly fast-paced lives of people.

 Basing your marketing campaigns and outreach efforts on data that is decaying at a rapid rate is a fool’s move.
 Data decay, data duplicity, incorrect, irrelevant, or missing information in the database causes massive losses to B2B corporations.
 This is true especially for those B2B companies whose business is centered on the possession of good and clean data.
 When the data itself decays, the business suffers.

 The Undeniable Importance of Data Hygiene